iskendria-pub/iskendria/README.md

 AX-5070: Each Hyperledger Sawtooth address should contain only one item.
 In theory, generating an address for a new item can result in an address collision.
 This is solved by basing generated addresses on a uuid.
 When a collision occurs, a new uuid can be generated resulting in a new address.
 This can be done until the generated address is free.

 AX-5080: There is a fixed address that is filled when the blockchain is bootstrapped.
 This address will hold the list of prices, AX-3000.
-Using a fixed address allows the user to check whether the blockchain was bootstrapped.
+Using a fixed address allows the blockchain to check whether there is bootstrap information.

+## Timestamps

+AX-5500: Creation times and modification times (timestamps) are generated by the host that sends requests to the blockchain.

+AX-5510: At the moment, the blockchain is not required to verify timestamps.

+AX-5520: Timestamps are sent and stored as seconds since epoch.
+This way, the time zone used by a host does not influence the value sent.